danielabar/meblog/src/markdown/pretty-sqlite-output-persistently.md

 ---
 title: "Pretty SQLite Output Persistently"
-featuredImage: "../images/pretty-sqlite-output-nipun-haldar-X1V6aogS9XY-unsplash.jpg"
+featuredImage: "../images/pretty-sqlite-output-maryn-brayfield-MaDKBVyaVOY-unsplash.jpg"
 description: "Learn how to improve SQLite's default query output for better readability in Rails 8, where SQLite is now a serious option for production apps thanks to Solid Queue, Solid Cable, and Solid Cache."
 date: "2025-06-01"
 category: "sqlite"
 related:
-  - "ActiveRecord JSON Column with MySQL and MariaDB"
+  - "SQLite Varchar Surprise"
   - "Rails Enums with MySQL or Postgres"
   - "Efficient Database Queries in Rails: A Practical Approach"
 ---